jmcollin78/versatile_thermostat/README.md

  - **Eco** : device is running an energy-saving mode
  - **Comfort** : device is in comfort mode
  - **Boost** : device turn all valve full up

+ If AC mode is used, you will also be able to configure temperatures when the equipment is in cooling mode.

 **None** is always added in the list of modes, as it is a way to not use the presets modes but a **manual temperature** instead.